Request Routing

 This rule will match a specific type of access request.
 For instance, maybe you want to create a rule that routes all AWS requests to your DevOps team.
 Or you want to restrict access to GCP to only a select group.

-service: For GCloud, "gcloud", for AWS, "aws", and for Snowflake, "snowflake".
+**service**: For GCloud, "gcloud", for AWS, "aws", for Microsoft Azure "azure", for Snowflake, "snowflake", and for SSH, "ssh".

 **accessType** (Optional): The access type within the service that the rule should apply to, or "any" meaning the rule will match requests of any access type.
 Defaults to "any" if omitted.

-filters (Optional): Filters allow you to apply the rule only to the service components that match the filtering condition.
+Filters allow you to apply the rule only to the service components that match the filtering condition.

 resource: